 Malcolm is an ecologist with over 200 publications covering the impacts of climate and environmental change, tropical rain forest ecology, and subsistence farming in sub-Saharan Africa.
 He has studied plants and environments in a diverse range of ecosystems from the tropics to the high Arctic.

-Malcolm is a trustee of WWF-UK, the Universities and Colleges Admissions Service (UCAS), and sits on the Board of the Institute of Apprenticeships.
+Malcolm is a trustee of WWF-UK, the Universities and Colleges Admissions Service (UCAS), and sits on the Board of the Institute for Apprenticeships & Technical Education.
 Previously, he has served as president of the British Ecological Society, a trustee of the Royal Botanic Gardens Kew, a council member of the National Trust, a council member of the Society of Biology, and as a deputy chair for a Research Excellence Framework panel.

 Within Greater Manchester, Malcolm chairs the Memorials Advisory Group, established following the Manchester Arena attack of 22 May 2017.
 Additionally, Malcolm sits on the boards of Health Innovation Manchester, Corridor Manchester, Manchester Science Partnerships, and the Manchester International Festival.
 He is also a member of the North West Business Leadership Team.